Durbin-Watson Test

 The Durbin-Watson test uses the following statistic:

 where the ei = yi – ŷi are the residuals, n = the number of elements in the sample, and k = the number of independent variables.
+Hypothesis testing using the Durbin Watson statistics assumes that the residuals are normally distributed.

 d takes on values between 0 and 4.
 A value of d = 2 means there is no autocorrelation.
 A value substantially below 2 (and especially a value less than 1) means that the data is positively autocorrelated, i.e. on average, a data element is close to the subsequent data element.
-A value of d substantially above 2 means that the data is negatively autocorrelated, i.e. on average a data element is far from the subsequent data element.
+Finally, a value of d substantially above 2 means that the data is negatively autocorrelated, i.e. on average a data element is far from the subsequent data element.

 Example